aarons/obsidian-simple-note-chat/README.md

 ^^^

 # Questions for AI
-What do you think about the moon landing?
+What do I need to know about adopting a cat?

 cc
 ```

-In this example, only the content after the `^^^` marker will be sent to the chat model.
-The content above the marker remains private.
+In this example, the LLM will only see the question about the cat, and not the research notes.

-If no `^^^` marker is found, the entire note content will be used.
+If no `^^^` marker is found, then entire note content will be used.

+### Stopping a Response

+If the LLM response is not useful or going off track, you can stop it mid-stream by pressing the `Escape` key.

-### Conversation Structure
+### Message Attribution

 Conversations are structured using a horizontal line (default: `<hr>`).
 The plugin automatically adds these separators and uses them to distinguish between user messages and AI responses.
 The first message is assumed to be from the user, the next from the AI, and so on.